Lampro-Mellon/LM-RISCV-DV/README.md

 # Overview

 LM RISC-V DV is a verification environment which integrates [SweRV EH-1 Core](https://github.com/chipsalliance/Cores-SweRV) from Western Digital and a random assembly test generator from [Google's RISC-V DV](https://github.com/google/riscv-dv).
 This is a work in progress.
-At present it supports:
+At present for SweRV EH-1 it supports:

 - RTL Compilation
 - Random Assembly Test Generation